gi-no/blog_mean_stack/article3.en.md

 ```

 #### Editing client-side question-showing HTML
-Output the list of answer stored in the question.
+Output the list of answers stored in the question.
 Add "ng-submit" attribute to call "$scope.submitAnswer()" on answer submission.

 client/app/questionsShow/questionsShow.html